 So, for starters we will need a look at the Stienerian pattern.
 I mainly use it because it gives us some fresh angles, like letting our era (the Faustian) begin in 1413 – and, in sync with that, having the previous era, the Graeco-Roman, begin in 747 BC and end in 1413.
 For instance, this does away with “medieval times” as a focus; in the Steiner pattern the medieval era mainy becomes the afterglow of the Antique.

 I base my pattern on Steiner.
 And he, what did he base it on?
-Where did he get this strict, succession of 2,160-year eras from? – He got it from “the Akasha Chronicles” (Steiner’s thought in this chapter after Shepherd, see literature list below).
-This was the collective conscious of man and gods and he could read in it, Steiner said; he could access this spiritual archive of everything that had happened, an immaterial bank of wisdom, stories and images.
+Where did he get this strict, succession of 2,160-year eras from? – He got it from the astrological ages according to the precession of the equinoxes.

 - - -

 Steiner has depicted the development of man not only on Earth but in the solar system too.
 I will skip that in this context, concerned as I am with Earth history only.
 Also, Steiner sketched the development on mythical continents like Hyperborea, Lemuria and Atlantis, and he spoke about the eras of “Ancient Persian” and “Ancient Indian” (which in common terms were rather “pre-historic”).
 I will skip those eras too (although I personally, as an esotericist, hold these eras and their meaning as rather valid).